yesayanL/test-task-dropdown/README.md

 ## How to start

+**Make sure you have LTS version of Node and NPM installed on your machine.**

 After installing dependencies it's ready for development.
 Please, execute `npm start` to run the Storybook.

 You can find an empty `ComboBox` component and the corresponding story file in the `src/components/combo-box` directory.